 Cytotoxic, flow cytometric, and virtual cross matching with interpretation are available to best predict donor-recipient compatibility.

 Immune monitoring for transplantation candidates and patients

-Furthermore, TID provides testing for high-volume unrelated and related blood and marrow HSC transplantation, testing for disease association, transfusion support, immune monitoring for drug therapy and clinical trials and biological specimen storage (DNA and cryopreservation of mononuclear cells).
+The TID also can provide HLA typing for disease association studies, typing and antibody testing transfusion support, immune monitoring for drug therapy and clinical trials, and biological specimen storage (ex.
+DNA and cryopreservation of mononuclear cells).

 Education and Training

 - Medical Student, Resident, and Fellow Training

 The TID is actively involved in a number of research activities regarding the alloimmune response in solid-organ transplantation; detection, specificity analysis of pre-formed and post-transplant developed anti- HLA alloantibodies; dynamics of post-transplant humoral immune response; outcome association (acute and chronic rejection, allograft dysfunction); markers of antibody-mediated rejection (C4d); influence of various therapeutic protocols on antibody dynamics, etc. We are honored to support these research endeavors to improve transplant outcomes.

 6 am Monday - 12 am, Tuesday